 |Abs 0.1% (= 1 mg/ml):||0.829|

-BAFF (B-cell activating factor) is expressed as a type II membrane protein on various cell types including monocytes, dendritic cells and bone marrow stromal cells and is a member of the tumor necrosis factor (TNF) ligand family.
+BAFF (B-cell activating factor) is expressed as a type II membrane protein on various cell types including monocytes, dendritic cells and bone marrow stromal cells and is a member of the tumor necrosis factor (TNF) superfamily.
 BAFF interacts with differing binding affinities to three receptors, BAFF-R (BR3), TACI (transmembrane activator and calcium modulator and cyclophilin ligand interactor), and BCMA (B-cell maturation antigen).

 BAFF-R is involved in the survival of B cells during their development.
 The functional significance of BAFF’s interactions with the other two receptors are less clear.
-Unique within the TNF ligand family, BAFF is known for capable of forming the virion like 60-mer structures – in addition to forming the traditional homotrimeric structure.
+Unique within the TNF superfamily, BAFF is known for capable of forming the virion like 60-mer structures – in addition to forming the traditional homotrimeric structure.

 BAFF is indispensable in normal B cell development as the examination of secondary lymphoid organs from BAFF-deficient mice revealed a complete loss of follicular and marginal zone B lymphocytes.
 In contrast, excessive level of BAFF causes abnormally high antibody production, results in systemic lupus erythmatosis, rheumatoid arthritis, and many other autoimmune diseases.